agardnerIT/killercoda_tutorials/lifecycleToolkit/step3/text.md

 Version 1 of the demo application simulates a scenario whereby you **should not** be allowed to deploy.

-KLT has protected the deployment because we do not have the desired resources.
+KLT has **protected the cluster by preventing the deployment** because we do not have the desired resources.